Samuel Jackman Prescod: Legacy

 Prescod has featured as a face on the 1973 Barbadian one dollar note and on the twenty-dollar note.
 The twenty-dollar note was redesigned in 1985 and 2000 but still retained Prescod's portrait.
 He has also appeared on stamps.

 The portrait of Samuel Prescod at the 1840 Anti-Slavery Convention still hangs in the National Portrait Gallery in London.
 His portrait in particular was described by the artist, Benjamin Robert Haydon, as his best so far.
 Prescod's picture is suggested as an example for visiting schoolchildren of a person they could research further.

 In April 1998, the Order of National Heroes Act was passed by the Parliament of Barbados.
 According to the government, the act established that 28 April (the centenary of the birth of Sir Grantley Adams) would be celebrated as National Heroes' Day.
 The act also declared that there are ten national heroes of Barbados, all of whom would be elevated to the title of "The Right Excellent".

-The Samuel Jackman Prescod Institute of Technology is named in his honour.
+The Samuel Jackman Prescod Institute of Technology and Jackmans, a town in the Saint Michael parish, are named in his honour.